Malaysian football league system: Development League

-The MFL Cup is a Reserve League for football club competing in the Malaysia Super League as well as for those footballers from the National Football Development Programme of Malaysia and Mokhtar Dahari Football Academy.
-It also act as a bridge for players to get invaluable playing time and much-needed adaptation opportunities in preparation for the Malaysia Super League.
-It is the only development league administered by Malaysian Football League while the rest of the development league were operated by Football Association of Malaysia, Malaysia Ministry of Education (Ministry of Education (MOE) League) and Maxim Events (Malaysia SupaRimau League) under the governance of by the Football Association of Malaysia.
+The MFL Cup is a reserve league for clubs competing in the Malaysia Super League as well as for footballers from the National Football Development Programme of Malaysia and Mokhtar Dahari Football Academy.
+It also acts as a bridge for players to get invaluable playing time and opportunities in preparation for the Malaysia Super League.
+It is the only developmental league administered by the Malaysian Football League, while the rest of the competition is operated by the Football Association of Malaysia, Malaysia Ministry of Education and Maxim Events (Malaysia SupaRimau League).